SkimJazz/t3a2-a_full-stack-app/README.md

       the successful registration to me in a browser alert message.
   - As a tradesman, I want to log in to my account so that I can manage my jobs.
     - Acceptance Criteria: The system allows me to log in using my registered email and password.
-  - ~~As a tradesman, I want to reset my password in case I forget it so that I can regain access to my account.~~
-    - ~~Acceptance Criteria: The system provides a "Forgot Password" option on the login page.
-When selected, it sends a~~ ~~password reset link to my registered email.~~

 2. **Dashboard**
   - As a tradesman, I want to view a summary of my profile and have the ability to navigate to my jobs, schedules, and